How To Buy Crypto ETFs In Australia

 Why Invest In Crypto ETFs Instead of Digital Currencies?

-There are several reasons an investor may consider buying a crypto ETF from the stock market rather than holding the coins themselves.
+An investor may consider buying a crypto ETF from the stock market rather than holding the coins themselves for several reasons.

 Tighter regulations and lower risk of hacks